 CPD with ICEP Europe for Understanding Autism and Education

-CPD in Caring for People with Psychosis and Schizophrenia with King's College London
+Certificate in Caring for People with Psychosis and Schizophrenia with King's College London

 David Susman PhD - Psychologist and Mental Health Advocate